jwworth/jakeworth/content/blog/open-source-again.md

 GitHub with my phone, or merge [Dependabot](https://dependabot.com/) PRs, and deploy to production automatically.

-Hope someone finds in helpful.
+I hope someone finds it helpful.